peteroupc/encoding/api/com.upokecenter.text.ICharacterInput.md

 **Throws:**

-* <code>java.lang.NullPointerException</code> - Should be thrown if "chars" is null.
+* <code>java.lang.NullPointerException</code> - Should be thrown if <code>chars</code> is null.

+* <code>java.lang.IllegalArgumentException</code> - Either "index" or "length" is less than 0 or
+  greater than "chars"'s length, or "chars"'s length minus "index" is less than "length".